 Whilst you’re there, invest in a good set of lights to increase your visibility and make sure that your bell is working so that you can alert others to your presence.
 Taking the time now will help keep you safe and save time and money in the long-run – what’s not to love about that?

 Make sure you’re seen on the roads with high-vis clothing and reflective strips on your bag or rucksack.
 This is particularly important in winter with lower visibility in the early mornings and evenings.
 With the cold weather the risk of accidents increases, so we highly recommend you wear a helmet to keep yourself safe, a small change that could save your life.

-The key to enjoying your bike rides in winter is to dress appropriately!
+The key to enjoying your bike rides as the weather gets colder is to dress appropriately!
 With the temperatures dropping dig out your gloves, hat and thick socks to keep yourself cosy on your commute.
 It’s Manchester so it’s also a good idea to always pack a waterproof with you too for when it inevitably rains!

 Brush up on your skills